zahlman/zahlman.github.io/posts/2025/03/07/python-packaging-4.md

 sys	0m0.026s
 ```

-...but it's not faster than `venv` using `--without-pip`, as seen earlier.
+...but it's not faster than `venv`, as seen earlier.
 Without installing Pip, the overall logic is pretty simple - you really just need to copy a template into place.
 There's no real reason to expect massive gains from Rust (or any statically compiled language) there.

+Which leads into my planned topic for next time...